sourceplusplus/interface-jetbrains/README.md

 This project contains the JetBrains IDE plugin for [Source++](https://github.com/sourceplusplus/sourceplusplus), the continuous feedback platform for developers.
-Increase code comprehension with developer-native observability technology, safely debug production applications with negligible to minimal overhead, and gain continuous insight into your application as it behaves in its natural environment.
+Increase code comprehension with developer-native observability technology, safely debug production applications with negligible to minimal overhead, and gain continuous insight into your application in its natural environment.

 <!-- Plugin description end -->